TheAppBuilder Ltd – Terms of Service

 5.3.
 The Client shall be solely responsible for its actions and the actions of the Users while using the Platform.
 The Client shall (and shall procure that any and all Users shall) not attempt to duplicate, modify or distribute any portion of the Platform; not reverse engineer, decompile, disassemble, or adapt any portion of the Platform, except as specifically permitted by this Agreement and/or applicable law; not attempt to obtain, or assist others in obtaining, unauthorised access to the Platform; not remove any proprietary notices from the Platform; and abide by all local and international laws and regulations applicable to the Client’s use of the Platform.

 5.4.
-If the performance of any of the Provider’s obligations under the Agreement is prevented or delayed by any act or omission on the part of the Client, by any failure by the Client to perform any relevant obligation, or by the failure of any assumption identified in the Services Order Form:
+If the performance of any of the Provider’s obligations under the Agreement is prevented or delayed by any act or omission on the part of the Client, by any failure by the Client to perform any relevant obligation, or by the failure of any assumption identified in the Services Order Form, subject to the same being brought to the notice of the Client:

 (b) if as a result the Provider incurs additional time or costs in performing the Services, the Provider may invoice the Client for any agreed additional time at its standard rates and/or for the relevant costs at the same time as the Provider next invoices the Client for any Fees payable under the Agreement.